 - Don't forget the time she beat Galactus.
 Yes, really.◊

 - Of course, Blind Al from Deadpool.
 A witty disabled octogenarian who scares Girl Scouts for a hobby and can hold her own with one of the most dangerous people on the planet?
-I wanna be her when I grow up.

 - Mrs. Anne-Marie Hoag, founder and first director of Damage Control.
 She hobnobs with Tony Stark, stands up to The Kingpin, beats the living hell out of muggers, has survived multiple hostile takeovers and is best friends with Nick Fury.